ou-sama1/Software-engineer-challenge/README.md

 ## Installation

 First you need to create a .env and past the content of .env.example to it, or simply rename .env.example to .env.
-Do the same thing with the frontend directory, and make sure the URLs in .env (frontend) has the same port as the one laravel runs on.
+Do the same thing with the frontend directory, and make sure the URLs in .env (frontend) have the same port as the one laravel runs on.

 You will also need to generate the key for laravel project, run this command in the project's root directory:
 ```
 npm run generate:key